CcccYxx/CS35L-Website/README.md

 # CS35L-Website
 ## Introduction
+<b>Our Game-Website App is an integrated platform for gamers:</b>

+Thanks to quarantine a lot of people have been spending a lot of time inside, and a portion of those people have turned to video games for entertainment.
+The goal of this project is to connect people who have found similar interests in gaming, notify them of news, and create friendships that can reach across borders

+<b>Our app allows you to:</b>
+- Signup/Login to access more features on our website
+- Edit profile to reflect your own gaming preferences
+- Add friends of similar interests
+- Make a posts about your favourite games (or whatever you want)
+- Search posts or users that are relevant
+- Browse games from different platforms
+- Read trending news of popular games

+<i>Note: Before login, the Profile and Forum tab of the Navbar are hidden.
+You need to login before you can use these features.</i>

 ### Home page
+This is the starting point of our app:
+On the Home page, you can navigate to other page through the top Navbar You can also do a search for the registered users and posts.
+The search result will be displayed as columns of posts cards or users' name cards.
 ### Browse Games page
 ### News page
 ### Login/Signup page
 ### Forum page
+This page display the posts that registered users made.
+In this page, you can make a post via submission form on the right.
+(The attachment picture is optional, but other fields are required) You can also like and delete other user's post
 ### Profile page
 ## Setup
 Go to game-website folder